K0rea101/Code_Assistant/README.md

-# 🚀 Code Assistant IDE
+# 🚀 AI-Powered Web Based IDE

 A modern, web-based Code IDE with an integrated AI Assistant powered by LangGraph and OpenRouter.
 Features include intelligent code completion (Copilot-style), AI chat assistance, and real-time code execution for Python and JavaScript.